taiga-family/taiga-ui/README.md

 **Taiga UI** is fully-treeshakable Angular UI Kit consisting of multiple base libraries and several add-ons.

-It is based on [ng-polymorpheus](https://github.com/tinkoff/ng-polymorpheus) dynamic content approach and uses [Web APIs for Angular](https://github.com/ng-web-apis) for required browser APIs.
+It is based on [ng-polymorpheus](https://github.com/tinkoff/ng-polymorpheus) dynamic content approach and uses [Web APIs for Angular](https://github.com/ng-web-apis) for required browser APIs

 ## Why Taiga UI